parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/api_documentation.md

 - `priority_fee_per_gas`: The priority fee per gas of the transaction.
 The default value is `0`.

 !!! warning
-    The request causes a popup to appear.
+    The request causes a pop-up to appear.
     You should only request permissions in response to a direct user action, such as a button click.

 !!! failure
     If user rejects the request, the `User Rejected Request 4001` error will be thrown.

 !!! tip
-    The Send Token is only for XPLL transfers.
+    Send Token is only for XPLL transfers.
     If you want to transfer the [PRFC1 token][11], we should use [Call Contract](#call-contract) instead.

 ```ts